TheRolfFR/firestorm-db/README.md

 You may have noticed two different methods that seem to do the same thing: `add` and `set` (and their corresponding bulk variants).
 The key difference is that `add` is used on collections where `autoKey` is enabled, and `set` is used on collections where `autoKey` is disabled. `autoIncrement` doesn't affect this behavior.

-For instance, the following configuration will disable `add` operations:
+For instance, the following PHP configuration will disable add operations:

 ```php
 $database_list['users'] = new JSONDatabase('users', false);